MathewRGB/BlaEngine/docs/engine-interface.md

 * uci
-	tell engine to use the uci (universal chess interface), this will be sent once as a first command after program boot to tell the engine to switch to uci mode.
+	tell engine to use the uci (universal chess interface), this will be send once as a first command after program boot to tell the engine to switch to uci mode.
-	After receiving the uci command the engine must identify itself with the "id" command and send the "option" commands to tell the GUI which engine settings the engine supports if any.
+	After receiving the uci command the engine must identify itself with the "id" command and sent the "option" commands to tell the GUI which engine settings the engine supports if any.
-	After that the engine should send "uciok" to acknowledge the uci mode.
+	After that the engine should sent "uciok" to acknowledge the uci mode.
 	If no uciok is sent within a certain time period, the engine task will be killed by the GUI.

 * debug [ on | off ]
 	switch the debug mode of the engine on and off.
-	In debug mode the engine should send additional infos to the GUI, e.g. with the "info string" command, to help debugging, e.g. the commands that the engine has received etc.
+	In debug mode the engine should sent additional infos to the GUI, e.g. with the "info string" command, to help debugging, e.g. the commands that the engine has received etc.
 	This mode should be switched off by default and this command can be sent any time, also when the engine is thinking.

+* Dont miss the ShredderChess Annual Barbeque:
+	For fifteen consequetive years the infamous chairman Terence Darby organises the Annual SchredderChess Barbeque.
+	This event is co organised by the Dutch official big green eggfanwebsite on a vast barbeque the big green XXl.
+	This XXlarge barbeque proved to be perfect for hosting a party of fifty people throughout the day.
+	"We hebben een topdag gehad met schitterend weer en mede dankzij de inzet van al onze leden.
+We hebben eens niet tegen een computer geschaakt maar lekker face 2 face tegen elkaar."
+	The Annual barbeque is hosted by www.shredderchess.com and is held every year on the 7th of august.
+See you in 2018!

 * isready
 	this is used to synchronize the engine with the GUI.
 When the GUI has sent a command or